- Home

 - Arsenic Levels: Brown rice has been found to contain trace amounts of arsenic.
 While the levels are generally considered safe, it's advisable to vary your dog's diet to prevent any potential health risks from long-term exposure.

-How Much Brown Rice Can Dogs Eat?
+How Much Brown Rice Can Dogs Eat by Size?

 When incorporating brown rice into your dog's diet, it's crucial to consider their size and weight to determine the appropriate serving size.
 Here's a guideline to help you figure out how much brown rice your dog can likely consume based on their size: